Plugins

-This section contains a complete API reference of the kadi.plugins Python module, including the hook specifications that currently exist for use in plugins.
+This section contains an API reference of the kadi.plugins.spec Python module, which contains the hook specifications that currently exist for use in plugins.
 For implementing any of the plugin hooks, see also how to develop plugins.

 from flask import Blueprint